 In front of or next to rig

-To clarify the max length, we can easily accept motorhomes up tor 42' but we can't legitimately say 'any size' though.
+We can easily accept motorhomes up tor 42'.
 We've had two different 39' class A motorhomes in the space with lots of room to spare.
-We could probably accommodate rigs over 42 feet, it would just take a little maneuvering :-)
+We could probably accommodate coaches over 42 feet, it would just take a little maneuvering :-)

 We are snowbirds, so our location is normally only available from May until the end of November when we are home.

-Please be aware, even during summer, our space may not be available since we occasionally do spontaneous trips.
+Please be aware, even during summer, our space may not always be available because we occasionally do spontaneous trips.

 Saint John has a fascinating past, and Sheila and Rob being proud Saint Johners, we love to share stories about our humble little city!